LeNPaul/Lagrange/_posts/2020-06-28-why-you-must-create-a-website-for-your-organization.md

 I can help you design a look and feel website that you'd be proud of.
 Visit my [portfolio website](https://subdesigne.com) to view some of the projects I have done.

-Email me for your upcoming project at **_usbiango@gmail.com_** or send me your message through social media.
+Email me for your upcoming project at **_umaru@subdesigne.com_** or send me your message through social media.

-You can share this article if you think you got something useful out of it with your friends or if you think it could be specifically beneficial to someone.
+You can share this article if you think you got something useful out of it with your friends and family.
+Also, don't forget to leave your thoughts in comments.
+I would love to read it.